 Aim of the MEDEA Awards

-MEDEA Awards 2013
+The MEDEA Awards

+- The Special MEDEA Jury Prize.
 The judges may, at their discretion, present a special award to an approach or production in recognition of exceptional innovation in pedagogic or technical design.

 History of the MEDEA Awards

 MEDEA Awards 2008 statuette with hardware and software prizes in the background

 The MEDEA Awards were launched in November 2007 and have been an immediate success with submissions sent in from across Europe and beyond.
 Over the years, several new awards have been introduced, recognising and rewarding different aspects of the field of media in education and its importance in a European context.
 Since 2010 the MEDEA Awards are also integrated in the Media & Learning Conference, a conference bringing together practitioners and policy makers and highlighting the latest developments, services and digital and media competences in education and training.

 From 2012 to 2014, the MEDEA Awards were supported by the Lifelong Programme of the European Commission through the MEDEAnet project.
 Two previous European Commission funded projects expanding the reach of the MEDEA Awards were called MEDEA:EU (2008-2011) and MEDEA2020 (2010-2012).
 From 2015 onwards, the MEDEA Awards have been supported by the Media & Learning Association.
 You can find more about previous winners and the past competitions on the yearly overview pages of our website.